madeindjs/pomodore_manager/readme.md

 > "The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.[1]
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks." ![a pomore timer](https://fr.wikipedia.org/wiki/Technique_Pomodoro#/media/File:Il_pomodoro.jpg "A pomodore timer") [Wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique)

+## UnitTests

+I love TDD approach.
+You can run all test with this command `python -m unittest test.task_test`

 ##future